nglaeser/crypto-glossary/docs/Cryptographic-Primitives/encryption.md

     $\mathcal{A}$ *wins* if $b=b'$, and the game outputs 1.

-**CCA security**
+**OW-CPA**
+:

+### CCA security
-: Secure against chosen ciphertext attacks (CCA); this is an indistinguishability-based notion, so it is more specifically IND-CCA security.
-There are two variants of IND-CCA security, and both are stronger than IND-CPA because the adversary is additionally given access to a _decryption_ oracle.
-"IND-CCA" (without a number) usually refers to IND-CCA2.  <br/>
+Secure against chosen ciphertext attacks (CCA).
+The indistinguishability-based notion of CCA-security is IND-CCA security.
+There are two variants of IND-CCA security (IND-CCA1 and IND-CCA2), and both are stronger than IND-CPA because the adversary is additionally given access to a _decryption_ oracle.
+"IND-CCA" (without a number) usually refers to IND-CCA2.

 **IND-CCA1**
 : Non-adaptive (lunchtime) chosen ciphertext attack.
 Weaker than IND-CCA2.